-This section describes the PQEM steps which are the following: S1) product setup, S2) elicitation, S3) measurement, S4) results and S5) assessment, as shown in Figure 1.
+This section describes the PQEM steps which are the following: S1) Product Setup, S2) Elicitation of QARs, S3) Measurement, S4) Collect Results, and S5) Assessment, as shown in Figure 1.
 It is worth mentioning that the first step (called product setup) should be performed only once, but steps 2 to 5 should be repeated per each iteration for any software product.
 The latter would lead to a fully functional software product or application to be deployed to customers.